-6. The Group reaffirms the importance of preventing an arms race and the placement of weapons of any kind in outer space, and calls upon all States, in particular those with major space capabilities, to contribute actively and commit to preserving outer space as a peaceful environment.
+7. The Group reaffirms the importance of preventing an arms race and the placement of weapons of any kind in outer space, and calls upon all States, in particular those with major space capabilities, to contribute actively and commit to preserving outer space as a peaceful environment.
 The Group believes that the sustainability of outer space activities both in the short and in the long-term requires the international community to ensure that no weapons are ever placed or used there.

-7. The Group is of the view that the discussions of this Subcommittee should not lead to any measures, including norms, guidelines and standards that would limit access of developing and emerging space-faring countries to outer space.
+8. The Group is of the view that the discussions of this Subcommittee should not lead to any measures, including norms, guidelines and standards that would limit access of developing and emerging space-faring countries to outer space.
 Accordingly, the Group believes that the international legal framework should be developed in a manner that addresses the concerns of all States.

-8. Developing countries are increasingly engaging in space activities and in the discussions of COPUOS.
+9. Developing countries are increasingly engaging in space activities and in the membership and discussions of COPUOS.
 While several Member States of this Group have achieved important milestones in space activities, others are only starting to include them into their national programs.

-This fact reaffirms our recognition of the potential, importance and impact of space activities and their relevance in the achievement of the 2030 Sustainable Development Goals, including through the "Space2030" Agenda and its Implementation Plan.
+10. In this regard, the Group reaffirms its recognition of the potential, importance and impact of space activities for developing countries and their relevance in the achievement of the 2030 Sustainable Development Goals, including through the "Space2030" Agenda and its Implementation Plan.

-9. In this connection, it is imperative to increase efforts so that the benefits from outer space activities can be extended to all States.
+11. In this connection, it is imperative to increase efforts so that the benefits from outer space activities can be extended to all States.
 Furthermore, and in line with the enhancement of international cooperation in outer space activities, it is vital to promote the wider participation of developing countries through proactively offering assistance by advanced space faring nations.
 In this regard, the Group emphasizes the need for COPUOS to devote more efforts for capacity-building in space law and policy, and make the required expertise available to developing countries, facilitated by UNOOSA.
-The Group also underscores the importance of appropriate funding to enable the Office to provide valuable support for developing countries, including through UNOOSA's capacity-building programmes.
+The Group also underscores the importance of appropriate funding to enable the Office to provide valuable support for developing countries, including through UNOOSA's capacity-building and technical assistance programmes.

-10. The definition and delimitation of outer space, geostationary orbit, capacity-building and application of international law to small satellites, and the meetings of the Working Group on space resources, inter alia are of paramount importance to the Group.
+12. The definition and delimitation of outer space, geostationary orbit, capacity-building and application of international law to small satellites, and the meetings of the Working Group on space resources, inter alia are of paramount importance to the Group.
 It will engage in the discussions during this session of the Legal Subcommittee and will express its views under each specific agenda item, as appropriate.